School & Clinical Child Psychology (SCCP)

 At the outset of our program, students are informed that they are all being trained to work in school and clinical settings, there are no specific tracks, and courses address issues that arise in both settings.
 Students are required to complete two practica, one in a school setting and one in a clinical setting, prior to embarking on their internship.

-The training model adopted by the program is the Boulder scientist‑practitioner model, which emphasizes the interaction of theory and practice.
-The goal of our program is to develop professionals who are able to conduct theoretical and applied research relevant to the practice of psychology, who are able to use research to critically inform practice, and who provide services that enhance the well being of children, youth and families.
-These abilities are inter-related, and training occurs in each in an interwoven fashion throughout a student's program.
-We interpret the components of the scientist- practitioner model as follows:
+Our training model reflects the belief that empirically based knowledge in psychology should inform professional training and, at the same time, applied research should be informed by professional experience.
+The training model adopted by the program is the scientist‑practitioner model.
+The goal is to develop professionals who are able to conduct theoretical and applied research relevant to the practice of psychology, who are clinically competent and intellectually curious, and who are able to conduct basic and applied research to the practice of psychology, use research to critically inform practice, and provide services that enhance the well being of children, youth and families.
+These components are complementary, and training occurs in each of the components in an interwoven fashion throughout a student's program.
+We interpret the components of the scientist-practitioner model as follows:

 3. Development, Diversity, and Ecology

 The notions of development, diversity, and ecology permeate all of the courses in SCCP.
 We believe that students must have a solid understanding of normal development, appreciate the diverse individual learning, social, and emotional needs and behaviours of children and adolescents, and understand that these needs and behaviours must be understood within the larger context of the family, the school, and the social and cultural environment in which they live.
 This framework specifies a systemic approach to assessment and intervention, in which the educational and emotional needs of children and youth are seen as intertwined.
-Furthermore, this component of our training model is one that is common to all of the programs in the Department of Human Development and Applied Psychology (HDAP).
+Furthermore, this component of our training model is one that is common to all of the programs in the Department of Applied Psychology & Human Development (AP&HD).
+A corollary of this fundamental component of our training model is that we are training students to become leaders in facilitating system change in academic, policy, school, clinical, and research settings.

 Process of Delivering the Program